opussf/WoWTests/src/Readme.txt

 * Time is only 1 second accurate - needs lua socket library to enable more granular time
 * Figure out command line parsing for controlling: File out, reporter, etc
 * Better stubs - more of a simulation
-* Parse XML for frame info and create tables based on the contents
-* Basic XML validation as a part of the XML parsing
-* Multi-source (have not tested yet)

 ----------------
 Test run data structure: